kbennett13/us-poverty/README.md

-visualizations
+us-poverty
 ==============

-Visualizations done in Processing with datasets found on the Internet and cleaned with OpenRefine (Google Refine).
+Visualization done in Processing with datasets from the US Census Bureau.
+Cleaned with OpenRefine (Google Refine).